Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 where we recall that $\rho$ is the radius of convergence of $D(z)$.

-Let $\cq$ be a random connected cubic planar graph with a marked 3-connected component of size $q$ constructed in the following way.
+{f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!q-random@\ttt{$\cq$}{generated by substituting the edges of a uniform 3-connected graph of size $q$}} Let $\cq$ be a random connected cubic planar graph with a marked 3-connected component of size $q$ constructed in the following way.
 Letting $\mathrm{K}$ be a uniformly random 3-connected graph of size $q$, we replace (independently) each edge of $\mathrm{K}$ by a cubic network sampled from $\mu^{(\kD)}$.
 The resulting graph is $\cq$.
 Note that, for any $n,q\geq 1$, $\cnq$ is distributed as $\cq$ conditioned to have size $n$.

 As stated next, the conditioning probability is polynomial when $q=\alpha n+O(n^{2/3})$:

 \begin{lemma} For every $C>0$, we can find $0<c_- < c_+<\infty$ such that for every $q$ with $|q-\alpha n|\leq C n^{2/3}$, we have $n^{2/3}\mathbb{P}(|\cq|=n) \in(c_-,c_+)$. \end{lemma} Informally, this local limit theorem-type result ensures that when $q,n$ are related by $q=\alpha n+O(n^{2/3})$, then $\mathbb{P}(|\cq|=n)=\Theta(n^{-2/3})$.
 We will often use such an informal notation thereafter. \begin{proof} Let $n^{(q)}$ be the size of $\cq$.
 With $E(z)=zD(z)^3$, we have